What is VPN on computer? 4 reasons why might you need one

 The main jobs of a VPN, generally speaking, are to:

-- Encrypt your data: This scrambles your information, making it unreadable to anyone who might try to snoop on it, like hackers or even your internet service provider (ISP).
+• Encrypt your data: This scrambles your information, making it unreadable to anyone who might try to snoop on it, like cyber criminals or even your internet service provider (ISP).

-- Hide your IP address: Your IP address is like your computer's home address online.
-A VPN masks your real IP address with one from its own server, making your online activities much more anonymous.
+• Hide your IP address: Think of your IP as your computer’s home address online.
+A VPN conceals your actual one, replacing it with an address from its own server (VPN IP address).
+This helps protect your online identity.
+It makes your Internet activities much more anonymous.

-I remember once, years ago, before I was as diligent about VPNs, I quickly logged into my email on my laptop at a hotel with notoriously spotty public Wi-Fi.
-Later, I realized how vulnerable I'd made myself; anyone with a bit of know-how on that same network could have potentially seen what I was doing.
+I remember once, years ago, before I was as diligent about VPNs, I logged into my email at a hotel.
+This was done on one of those insecure public networks.
+Later, I realized how vulnerable I’d made myself; anyone with a bit of know-how on that same network could have potentially seen what I was doing.
 That was a simple, yet stark reminder of why even basic online tasks on a personal computer deserve protection.

 1.2.
 Common misconceptions about VPNs on your computer